Nature & Hiking In Israel

 Beaches in Israel are not only suitable for drinking beer in Tel-Aviv.
 If you know where to look, there are a few secluded areas that also offer excellent hiking trails near the water.
 If you want the best one, visit Dor-Habonim beach.

 ISRAEL BY FOOT – SERVICES FOR HIKERS IN ISRAEL

-Israel by Foot offers a program of about 20 self-guided Day-Hikes, covering the country from North to South.
+Israel by Foot offers a program of Dozens of self-guided Day-Hikes, covering the country from North to South.
 The hikes are planned from ½ day to a full day outing, with distance ranging from 5 to 15 km.
-In each region, we selected for you the best hikes.
-All the hikes are circular, so they can be done easily with one car with not need for complicated logistics.
-We included many hikes that are also served by public transport to serve tourist that are not traveling with a rental car.
+In each region, we selected the best hikes.
+All the walks are circular so that they can be done easily with one car with no need for complicated logistics.
+We included many hikes that are also served by public transport to serve tourists that are not traveling on a rental car.
 All the information is free of charge.
-For 5$ it is possible to download a Hiking Map with Colored Waymarked trails of the hike area and a GPS files in GPX format for mobile applications.
+For 5$, it is possible to download a Hiking Map with Colored Waymarked trails of the hiking area and GPS files in GPX format for mobile applications.

 ISRAEL HIKING MAPS

 Israel is very well covered by a set of 19 topographic hiking maps.
-However, these maps are not so helpful for the foreigner tourist.
+However, these maps are not so helpful for foreign tourists.
 Each map covers a large region and costs about 80 Shekels (20$).
 Expensive if you are planning 1-2 hikes in each area.

 The maps are available only in Hebrew.
-Because of this, Israel by Foot offers for each hike A map in English that is a zoomed on the specific hike area.
-Each such maps can be downloaded for just 5$ and comes also with a GPS file.
+Because of this, Israel by Foot offers for each hike a map in English that zooms on the specific hike area.
+Each such zoom map can be downloaded for just 5$ and also comes with a GPS file.